ssciwr/faunanet/doc/source/using_faunanet-lab_through_docker.md

-# Using Faunanet-lab through Docker
+# Using Faunanetlab through Docker